Ontario Women's Curling Championship: History

 Until 1991, the team with the best round robin record won the provincial championship.
 In 1991, a three-team playoff was introduced, with the top team earning a bye to the final.
 A page playoff was added in 2003, which involved adding a fourth playoff team.
 The event was re-named the Ontario Scotties Tournament of Hearts in 2007 when Scott Paper was sold to Kruger Inc.

 In 2015, Northern Ontario earned its own direct entry to the national Scotties Tournament of Hearts, and so the Ontario Hearts would thus be a championship for teams from Southern Ontario only.
 The event remained a ten team event with a four team page playoff until 2017, when it was reduced to eight teams with a three team playoff.
 In 2018, the event adopted a 12 team triple knockout format for the first time, followed by a page playoff.
 In 2019, it returned to eight teams with a three team playoff.
 A last minute decision by CurlON added a ninth team for the 2020 event.
 The 2021 event was cancelled for the first time, due to the COVID-19 pandemic in Ontario.
 CurlON appointed a team to represent the province at that year's Hearts.
 The 2022 event was suspended due to the new provincial regulations caused by the Omicron variant of COVID-19, and CurlON appointed a team again for the second straight year.
 An eight-team provincial championship was still held in 2022, but in April that year, well after the national championship, with the winner earning a bye to the 2023 provincial championship.
 In 2023, the event was expanded to twelve teams.

+After 2024, Kreuger Inc. stopped sponsoring all provincial and territorial women's championships, and the event was subsequently renamed the Ontario Women's Curling Championship in 2025.